App version: 0.1.0

 In the beginning, the interest payments are higher than they are in the end.
 However, by the twelfth payment, a majority of the monthly payment goes toward the principal instead of the interest.

-Paying off a Personal Loan Early
+Paying Off a Precomputed Interest Loan Early

 If you pay off a loan with precomputed interest early, you may receive money back as a refund, but it will likely be less than it would have been if you’d had a simple interest loan.
 That’s because with a precomputed loan, you pay more interest early in the loan term.